naoki0719/flutter_screen_lock/README.md

 <img src="https://raw.githubusercontent.com/naoki0719/flutter_screen_lock/master/resources/flutter_screen_lock.gif" />

+## ⚠Attention

+A detailed API description will be provided later.
+Only tentatively necessary information is provided.

 ## Features

-- Any number of digits can be specified
+- By the length of the character count
-- You can change `Cancel` and `Delete` text
+- You can change `Cancel` and `Delete` widget
-- The UI expands and contracts according to the size of the device
+- Optimizes the UI for device size and orientation
 - You can disable cancellation
-- You can use biometrics
+- You can use biometrics (local_auth plugin)
 - Biometrics can be displayed on first launch
 - Unlocked callback
+- You can specify a mismatch event.
 - Limit the maximum number of retries

 ## Usage